mgmt-sa-tiger-team/sap-hana-workshop/exercises/5-zero-downtime/README.md

 ![Workflow Job Details](images/5-wf-job-details.png)

-Step 5:
+Step 4:
 -------

-After the upgrade is finished, you will see the **Lab 5 - Rolling OS Update** job complete.
+After the upgrade is finished, you will see the **Lab 5 - Test Unplanned Outage** job complete.

 ![Update Job Details](images/5-update-job-details.png)